fletchjp/CANCMDDC2/README.md

 I now have a keypad to connect up.
 It cannot plug directly to the MEGA shield as its pins are a solid set and there is a gap in the pins on the shield.

+### Version 4a Beta 9

+#### January 2022 Bugs Fixed

+I have retstarted work on this.
+I have turned on compiler warnings using an option in the Arduino IDE.
+This has enabled me to track down a number of bugs in the code.

 ## Other Branches